Potential softening and eccentricity dynamics in razor-thin, nearly-Keplerian discs: Effects of proximity to the disc edge

 Similar divergent behavior of $A_d$ (and $B_d$) arises also at the outer edge of the disc considered in Fig. \ref{fig:f7} and, in general, at any radius within a disc where $\Sigma_d(a)$ exhibits a discontinuity.

 Finally, we note that the dynamics of particles orbiting outside the disc (where $\Sigma_d(a) = 0$) is successfully reproduced by the classical Laplace-Lagrange theory without adopting any softening prescription \citep[e.g. see][]{petrovich18}.
 Indeed, outside the radial extent of the disc semi-major axis overlap (i.e. $a_p = a$) is naturally excluded thus avoiding the classical singularity.
-Outside the disc the unsoftened calculations of SR15 and \citet{irina18a} reduce to the Laplace-Lagrange theory exactly.
+Outside the disc the unsoftened calculations based on the Heppenheimer method (e.g. SR15, DR18) reduce to the Laplace-Lagrange theory exactly.